prashantbaher/tcc-blog/_pages/5-about.md

 ---
-layout: page
 title: About
-image:  post-image.jpg
-permalink: /about/
+permalink: /aboutMe/
+toc: true
+excerpt: "About myself and why I created this website."
 ---

 Hello,

 You come here it means you want to know about this blog more and the person who is sharing this knowledge.

-For organization purpose I have divided this page into the following parts
+For organization purpose I have divided this page into the parts.

-1. Introduction

-2. Why did I learn to programme?

-3. How did I learn to programme?

-4. Purpose of this Blog

-Feel free to jump to the topic you want to read from above topics.
+Feel free to jump to the topic you want to read.

 ---